krunch3r76/lc_autolfs/README.md

 # COMMENTS
 as of this writing this is an MVP. over time, the interface should get less klunky and more candy.

+script is part of the util-linux suite of binaries. it is installed as part of the build environment and later as part of LFS. it is standard on any linux distribution. the directions to copy from the host may be replaced with the binary produced at any stage in the building of LFS e.g.: https://www.linuxfromscratch.org/lfs/view/stable/chapter07/util-linux.html